mafintosh/torrent-stream/README.md

 # peerflix-engine

-The streaming torrent engine that [peerflix](https://github.com/mafintosh/peerflix) uses
+The streaming torrent engine that [peerflix](https://github.com/mafintosh/peerflix) (will) use

 	npm install peerflix-engine

 ## Usage

-peerflix-engine is a node module that allows you to use files inside a torrent as node streams.
+peerflix-engine is a node module that allows you to access files inside a torrent as node streams.

 ``` js
 var pe = require('peerflix-engine');